Malfoy/BGREAT/README.md

 De Bruijn Graph Read Mapping Tool

 Warning :
-This repo is no longer maintened.
+This repo is no longer maintained.
 If you are interested by such tool see https://github.com/Malfoy/BGREAT2

 Compilation